 How to Make Chocolate Strawberry Whoopie Pies

-Here are the steps to make these whoopie pies!
+Here are the step by step instructions to make these whoopie pies!

 Step 1: Beat the Butter/Vegan Baking Stick and Sugar